I’m opening up my brain to you guys!

-No matter how random, get in touch via email, twitter or facebook and I’ll do my best to answer in my new series of FAQs.
+No matter how random, get in touch and I’ll do my best to answer in my new series of FAQs.

-Due to my hectic work schedule, I sometimes eat really late at night, is this bad?
+Due to my hectic work schedule, I sometimes eat really late at night, will this lead to weight gain?

-Research shows that it’s not the time at which you eat the calories, but the total amount of calories consumed throughout the day that matters.
+Research shows that it’s not the time at which you eat the food, but the total amount of food consumed throughout the day that matters.

 It’s not like by eating just before you go to bed you’ll immediately store those calories all as fat because…(prepare yourself!
 Shock…horror…!)…you still burn calories when you sleep!
 I know, it’s great!
 If you think about it, it makes total sense.
 You still need your heart, your lungs and even your brain to work when you’re sleeping, right?
 All of these processes require energy.